Menu

 For employers:

-• It's essential to review your chemical inventory, accept updated SDSs, and conduct revised HazCom training to reflect these changes.
+• It’s essential to review your chemical inventory, ensure updated SDSs are received and accessible, and revise HazCom programs and employee training to align with the updated standard.

 How MSDS Source Can Help